 This works best when organizations incorporate the right knowledge, learning, communication support, and high-value content into daily activities and operating systems.

-It’s time to free knowledge from containers so it can be delivered to cause action.
+To do this you must free knowledge from containers, so it can be delivered to cause action.

 This is a foundation to breakthrough business results.